Pseudonym-Tim/SCREENSHOTTER/README.md

 # SCREENSHOTTER
 A simple tool to quickly and easily take cropped screenshots, written in C# using WinForms and the .NET framework...
-Designed to be as lightweight and minimalistic as possible, so it's pretty fast and to the point!
+Designed to be as lightweight and minimalistic as possible, so it's pretty quick and to the point!

-* .NET framework 6.0 is required to run this application!
+* Built with .NET framework v4.7.2

 # USAGE:
 * Upon launching the program you'll notice that the screen becomes darker and that you can now click and drag to select a specific region.